 - 3. Applicant shall prior to final plat provide the City a copy of the draft Conditions, Covenants and Restrictions (CC&Rs) including: - a.
 Additional details on the continued maintenance of the private open space by the Home Owner's Association. - b.
-Language that disallows required buffers to be removed unless to replace dead, dying or diseased vegetation. - 4.
-Applicant shall provide Community Development with Public Improvement Plans approved by the City Engineer including the following additional information: - a.
+Language that disallows required buffers to be removed unless to replace dead, dying or diseased vegetation. - c.
+Language that requires the Homeowner's Association or developer to provide continued maintenance of the required open space and pedestrian path once constructed. - 4.
+Applicant shall provide Community Development with Public Improvement Plans approved by the City Engineer including the following additional information:

+- a.
 Pathway lighting type and location.
-All pathway lighting shall be downward directed or shielded to avoid light pollution.
+All pathway lighting shall be energy efficient and be downward directed or shielded to avoid light pollution. - b.
+Proposed street lighting shall be consistent with or be of higher standards than all recently installed energy efficient City street lighting, including the color and temperature of proposed lights. - c.

-- b.
 Pathway surface type and the path's conformance to ADA requirements.
-Pathway surface shall be concrete, asphalt or any other surface as approved by the City Engineer. - c.
+Pathway surface shall be concrete, asphalt or any other surface as approved by the City Engineer. - d.
 Location, type of no parking sign to be installed and the method of installation of each required sign type.
-All required street signage shall be installed prior to the City's acceptance of the dedicated pubic street. - d.
+All required street signage shall be installed prior to the City's acceptance of the dedicated pubic street. - e.
 Street grades and the location, type of street signs to be installed and the method of installation of each required sign type.
-All required street signage shall be installed prior to the City's acceptance of the dedicated pubic street. - e.
-Specify the required dedication of right-of-way for Stage Way and William Way. - f.
-Detailed water improvement plans in conformance with the City standards. - g.
-Detailed sewer plans approved by Rogue Valley Sewer Services and the City Engineer. - h.
-Detailed stormwater detention and treatment plans approved by Rogue Valley Sewer Services and the City Engineer. - 5.
+All required street signage shall be installed prior to the City's acceptance of the dedicated pubic street. - f.
+Specify the required dedication of right-of-way for Stage Way and William Way. - g.
+Detailed water improvement plans in conformance with the City standards. - h.
+Detailed sewer plans approved by Rogue Valley Sewer Services and the City Engineer. - i.
+Detailed stormwater detention and treatment plans approved by Rogue Valley Sewer Services and the City Engineer. - j.
+Provide street access from the proposed pedestrian path through an apron and cross-walk or another method approved by the City Engineer. - 5.
 Applicant provide Community Development with a landscape plan including the following: - a.
 The size and type of each tree and the method of soil preparation and irrigation. - b.
 The design of the proposed living wall, including type, size and spacing of trees as well as the vegetation type proposed between the required trees. - 6.
 Applicant shall provide Community Development with a revised preliminary plat including the following information: - a.
-The open space providing access to lots 16-18 shall be identified as a 20' share access easement. - b.
-Rename William Way to Everett Way and the name of the subdivision. - c.
-Identify a reserve strip of land south of Lots 3 and 6, alternatively the applicant may dedicate the entire right-of-way with the recording of the Phase 1 final plat and not identify a reserve strip. - d.
-Amend the lot widths of some, or all of Lots 2-8, 11-13, 22-25 and 28-29 to the 40' minimum lot width requirement or alternatively the applicant shall be allowed to only build single-family attached dwellings on Lots 2-8, 11-13, 22-25 and 28-29.
+The open space providing access to lots 16-18 shall be identified as a 20' share access easement.

+- b.
+Provide a new street name for William Way and modify the name of the subdivision. - c.
+Identify a reserve strip of land south of Lots 3 and 6, alternatively the applicant may dedicate the entire right-of-way with the recording of the Phase 1 final plat and not identify a reserve strip. - 7.
+The applicant shall provide Community Development with a soils analysis prepared by a licensed environmental science or engineering professional meeting the EPA guidelines to ensure the safety of the soils on the development site.